brettz9/webappfind/README-old.md

-Although I would eventually like to allow the add-on to accept hard-coded URLs for the web apps (so that users or vendors could ensure that their "Open With" instruction went to a particular URL regardless of add-on settings) and while filetypes.json does provide for *default*Handlers, filetypes.json deliberately avoids providing a mechanism for obligating the add-on to utilize a specific web app URL when opening files of a given type.
+Although I would eventually like to allow the add-on to accept hard-coded URLs for the web apps (so that users or vendors could ensure that their "Open With" instruction went to a particular URL regardless of add-on settings) and while `filetypes.json` does provide for *default*-Handlers, `filetypes.json` deliberately avoids providing a mechanism for obligating the add-on to utilize a specific web app URL when opening files of a given type.
 This is by design as I believe the open nature of operating systems letting you choose what application to use for a given data file